ichbinallen/data-eng-capstone/README.md

 This project makes available a collection of datasets related to the real estate, housing prices and ecconomic influences.

+### Write Up
+This project reads csv and json files into R, performs ETL, creates dimension tables, and writes a resulting fact table into a Postgresql database.

+If the data was increased 100 fold, sparklyr should be used to perform the joins

+If the pipelines need to be run on a daily basis, apache airflow would provide a convenient data pipeline and automation for the ETL.

+If the database needed to be accessed by numereous users, read access would become the bottleneck for postgres.
+Instead, a cloud database such as AWS Redshift or a distributed database like Hive would be a better choice.

 ### Raw Data Sources

 #### Home Sales